TheLartians/Generator/README.md

 # Generator
 A python-style generator class emulating yield functionality for simple and memory-efficient iterator creation.
-Writing c++ iterators has never been this easy!

 ## Clone and build examples